 As he later reported, he saw a man stop and speak to Stride, who he then could not identify, on Berner Street during his midnight stroll through Whitechapel.
 After a short interaction, the man pulled the woman into the street, turned her around, and threw her onto the sidewalk.

 Schwartz heard the woman scream three times, but when he saw a second man lighting a cigarette next to the scuffle, he quickly ran away, in fear of trouble.

 Schwartz described the first man as approximately 30 years old with dark hair and a small mustache.
 He said the man was dressed in an overcoat and “an old black felt hat with a wide brim.”

-The next time anyone saw Stride she was dead.
+The next time anyone saw Elizabeth Stride, she was dead.
 She had become the third of Jack the Ripper’s five victims.

 At around one in the morning, Louis Diemschutz entered Berner Street driving his cart and pony.
 At the entrance of Dutfield’s Yard, his horse stopped in its tracks, refusing to move any further into the yard.
 Diemschutz went to investigate, lighting a match in order to see in the dark.